092780/dragonslayer777.github.io/index.md

 ![cover_myheroac](https://myanimelist.cdn-dena.com/images/anime/10/78745.jpg)

-Watched One Punch Man?
+Watched *One Punch Man*?
 Want something similarly action packed and in a similar setting?
-Look no more.
-Boku no Hero Academia was one of the most enjoyable and fun series for me!
-It's art style is more comic but reminds me of OPM.
-The animation is very good.
-Heroes are born with Quirks.
+Look no more. *Boku no Hero Academia* was one of the most enjoyable and fun series for me!
+It's art style is more comic but reminds me of *OPM*.
+The animation is very good. **Heroes are born with Quirks**.
 Our main character does not have any quirk *(heh.. talk about stereotype)*.
 Can he become a hero?
-After he meets the legendary hero All Might, his life changes forever.
+After he meets the legendary hero **All Might**, his life changes forever.
 I don't think there are many who have not already watched this show and if you have not then you should watch right now.
 It's very newcomer friendly.

 **Re:Zero kara Hajimeru Isekai Seikatsu**